 Dr. John Nordling, associate professor of Exegetical Theology, will teach the course via video.Instruction begins Sept.
 8 and continues for three quarters, ending May 22, 2009.
 It will mirror the Biblical Greek course taught on campus and meet Greek language requirements for study at the seminary.
 A sample lesson is available for those who wish to preview the course.
 For more information, contact Rev. William Johnson.

 Calumnies of the Homosexual Lobby: In August we reported on the controversy surrounding the proposed exhumation of Cardinal John Henry Newman in anticipation of his canonization later this year and we quoted Peter Tatchell's expression of outrage that the church would remove Newman's body from the grave it shares with the Cardinal's long-time companion Ambrose St. John.On September 3, the Catholic News Agency reported that Ian Ker, an "expert biographer" of Cardinal Newman, has published a response inspired by the "calumnies of the homosexual lobby."
-Sloth Never Looked So Good: If you're going to do nothing, you might as well do it in style.
-Tell the world you aren't afraid to sin boldy by slipping into the Official LutheranConfessions.com T-SHIRT!
+Sinfully Delicious: You'll be the envy of everyone in your lectionary study group, and your Fair Trade Coffee will be sinfully delicious because you're drinking it from the Official LutheranConfessions.com MUG!
 Be the Life of the Party:

 In an article entitled, John Henry Newman and the sacrifice of celibacy, published in L'Osservatore Romano, Ker asserts that Newman's wish to be buried with his long-time companion indicated no more than "simple friendship."
 He also cites other examples of friends and relatives who have also shared common graves.

 Ker's remarks were reprised in the September 3 weekly edition of L'Osservatore Romano under the title Healthy Manhood in the Service of the Kingdom.